dojoe/hackmeifyoucan/index.rst

 In addition, the kite LEDs on the badge will turn red, green or yellow depending on the detected configuration:

-* Yellow: The app needs to be updated
+* Blue: The app needs to be updated
 * Green: The app is up and running but this badge only contains a dummy flag.
 * Red: The app is up and running and this badge contains the actual flag.